 At present, companies, often from China, present dual extraction with alcohol as something beneficial for mushroom extracts and other supplemental products.
 This is not supported by research.
 This method is often cheaper for the company to perform and may result in slightly lower prices for consumers.
 But the slight cost changes are offset by the unknown.

-Drying chaga extract in infrared and thermal spray driers requires the application of heat, which negatively impacts the effectiveness of the product.
-Note that during heat drying (infrared or spray), chaga extract is often overcooked, which increases the ash content and unpleasant odor of the finished product, and destroys the natural nutrients.
+Drying Chaga mushroom extract in infrared and thermal spray driers requires the application of heat, which negatively impacts the effectiveness of the product.
+Note that during heat drying (infrared or spray), Chaga extract is often overcooked, which increases the ash content and unpleasant odor of the finished product, and destroys the natural nutrients.

-There is a common misconception among chaga consumers that chaga extract of a dark brown color signifies a quality product.
+There is a common misconception among Chaga consumers that Chaga mushroom extract powder of a dark brown color signifies a quality product.
 Of course, the dark color of the extract indicates high quality, however, you must be careful, since the heat-drying method can burn the extract and also result in an unnatural dark brown color.
-This is atypical for extracts produced by freeze drying process.
+This is atypical for extracts produced by a freeze-drying process.

-The extract on top – brown in color, shows chaga extract dried via thermal spray.
-This extract is not burnt – in fact, it has the natural color of the extract when dried in this manner.
+The extract on top – brown in color, shows Chaga extract dried via thermal spray.
+This extract is slightly burnt – in fact, it has the natural color of the extract when dried in this manner.

-The extract on the bottom – chaga extract dried via freeze drying.
-This extract is darker, and never overcooked.
+The extract on the bottom – Chaga mushroom extract dried via freeze-drying.
+This extract is darker and never overcooked.

-Although both are water-soluble extracts, chaga extract produced via freeze drying is dissolved in water of any temperature instantly and completely, while the other extract has a flour-like consistency, floats on the surface of a liquid and will dissolve only after mixing, forming a precipitate.
+Although both are water-soluble extracts, Chaga extract produced via freeze-drying is dissolved in water of any temperature instantly and completely, while the other extract has a flour-like consistency, sometimes floats on the surface of a liquid and will dissolve only after mixing, forming a precipitate.

 Freeze drying (sublimation or lyophilization) is the process of removing the solvent from the frozen solutions, gels, suspensions, and biological objects, based on sublimation of the solidified solvent (ice) without the formation of macroscopic liquid phase.

-Freeze drying (sometimes also called sublimation} process (lyophilization) is shown in the picture to the right.
+Freeze drying (sometimes also called sublimation} process (lyophilization) is shown in the picture.
 Interestingly, the word lyophilization is translated from Greek as “dissolve” and “love”.
-Hence, our chaga extract, dried in a freeze dryer has been dried with love.
+Hence, our Chaga extract, dried in a freeze dryer has been dried with love.
 Freeze drying is more difficult and expensive than other methods.
-Freeze drying requires:
+Freeze-drying requires:

 Careful release of the liquid form extract and insoluble particles prior to drying allows to produce a dry extract with high solubility; using such an extract as a tea or dietary supplement is much easier and much more pleasant.

-Chaga extract produced by Sayan using freeze drying technology offers many advantages over chaga extract obtained by heat drying.
-We are the only manufacturer of chaga products that use this technology, other companies use most conventional heat drying technique.
-Heat drying involves the use of high temperatures, which undoubtedly leads to partial damage of the molecules of chaga’s biological substances, and a reduction in effectiveness.
+Chaga extract produced by Sayan using freeze-drying technology offers many advantages over Chaga mushroom extract obtained by heat drying.
+We are the only manufacturer of Chaga products that use this technology, other companies use the most conventional heat drying technique.
+Heat drying involves the use of high temperatures, which undoubtedly leads to partial damage to the molecules of Chaga’s biological substances and a reduction in ineffectiveness.

-Chaga extract produced using our method has a pleasant aroma and a pronounced taste.
-Freeze-dried chaga extract can be stored over a long period of time without losing its beneficial properties.
+Chaga mushroom extract produced using our method has a pleasant aroma and a pronounced taste.
+Freeze-dried Chaga extract can be stored over a long period of time without losing its beneficial properties.

-Only Sayan extraction process yields a dry chaga extract with an acceptable level of moisture.
-Products that have been freeze dried retain their organoleptic properties, are readily soluble, weigh very little, and have a long shelf life.
+Only the Sayan extraction process yields a dry Chaga extract with an acceptable level of moisture.
+Products that have been freeze-dried to retain their organoleptic properties, are readily soluble, weigh very little, and have a long shelf life.
 All their vitamins are preserved, proteins are hardly denaturized at all, and thus their nutritional value is retained.

-Today, chaga extract is a popular dietary supplement.
-Manufacturers are seeking to improve chaga extract products by using high-quality raw materials, as well as by improving the technical process of extraction.
+Today, Chaga Mushroom extract powder is a popular dietary supplement.
+Manufacturers are seeking to improve Chaga extract products by using high-quality raw materials, as well as by improving the technical process of extraction.

-The geographic origin of chaga plays an important role in the quality of the chaga extract.
-A study conducted by Zubr T.P., Vasilev I., Khoroshutin P.P. and Aksenova G. I. 2010, titled “Comparative evaluation of the quality of raw chaga, used in the manufacture of dry extract” found that chaga gathered in the forests of Siberia is more potent compared to chaga grown in others regions of the world.
+The geographic origin of Chaga plays an important role in the quality of the Chaga mushroom extract.
+A study conducted by Zubr T.P., Vasilev I., Khoroshutin P.P. and Aksenova G. I. 2010, titled “Comparative evaluation of the quality of raw Chaga, used in the manufacture of dry extract” found that Chaga gathered in the forests of Siberia is more potent compared to Chaga grown in others regions of the world.

-Chaga extract users often report benefits of feeling better.
-They have said that using chaga extract resulted in more energy, healthier skin, better digestion and improved well-being.
-This product, along with other health lifestyle efforts, can be part of your strong and healthy life as well. *
+Join Sayan customers who used our Chaga mushroom extract for health-supporting benefits.
+Our customer’s reviews could be found on our website.
+They have said that using Chaga mushroom extract resulted in more energy, healthier skin, better digestion, and improved well-being.
+This product, along with other healthy lifestyle efforts, can be part of your strong and healthy life. *

 * These statements have not been evaluated by the FDA.
 This product does not intend to diagnose, treat, cure, or prevent any diseases.